Texas judge rips killer who beat girl, 4, to death: 'You should die in a locked closet'

 CPS reportedly started looking into the girl’s wellbeing in the months before her death.
 But records show a caseworker failed to check on her for more than a month and when a child abuse investigator did check on her, he left in the care of Quezada despite the girl’s black eye.

-Quezada pleaded guilty Wednesday to felony injury to a child.
-She was sentenced to 50 years in prison.
+Quezada pleaded guilty last year to felony injury to a child for her role in her daughter's death.
+She was sentenced Wednesday to 50 years in prison.